Italian Subjunctive (Part 2): Speak Italian!

 - The noi form is identical to the present tense!

-Here are the subjunctive forms for three commonly used verbs in Italian, which are often used in the subjunctive mode in written and spoken Italian.
+Here are the irregular present subjunctive forms for six commonly used verbs in Italian.
+It may be useful to commit these forms to memory, as these verbs are often used in the subjunctive mood in written and spoken Italian.
 Notice that the translation is the simple present tense in English.

 |(che) io||vada||I go|

 |vada||you (polite) go

 |(che) loro||vadano||they go|

 Dare – to give – Present Subjunctive Mood

 |(che) io||dia||I give|

 Dire – to say/ to tell – Subjunctive Mood